NoahOshana17/Action-Recognition/Pre-trained Tutorial.md

 from sklearn.model_selection import train_test_split
 ```

+#### Step 2: Declaring our Mediapipe solutions.
+This should be cell #2 in ActionRec.ipynb

 ```python
 mp_drawing = mp.solutions.drawing_utils
 mp_holistic = mp.solutions.holistic
 ```
+#### Step 3: Import Pickle library.
+This should be cell #21 at the end of the training phase in ActionRec.ipynb

 ```python
 from sklearn.metrics import accuracy_score
 import pickle
 ```

+#### Step 4: Load the desired model.
+This should be cell #24 at the "Loading our model" section in ActionRec.ipynb

 ```python
 with open('Action_Recognition_lr_2.pkl', 'rb') as f:
     model = pickle.load(f)
 ```
+Note: Here you can change 'Action_Recognition_lr_2.pkl' to the name of any of the other models provided, or a model you trained yourself.

+#### Step 5: Making the detections using webcam.
+This should be cell #26 under the "Using webcam for real-time detections" section in ActionRec.ipynb

 ```python
 cap = cv2.VideoCapture(0)